mhassan2/splunk-n-box/README.md

 Read this first:

 - Do not use older boot2docker stuff.
 If you google OSX docker install you will see references to oracale VirtualBox and boot2docker every where.
-Starting docker 1.12 Orcale VBOX is replaced with small new hypervisor is used xhyve.
+Starting docker 1.12 Orcale VBOX is replaced with small new hypervisor called xhyve.
 Boot2docker is replace with moby (tiny Linux)
 - Perfromance on OSX is noticeably less than Linux.
 So be aware that you may not be able to bring up as many containers will similar hardware resources.
 - Do not run any local splunkd instances on the docker-host (where script is used).
 It will prevent containers from starting due to interace binding.
 - OSX runs splunks (inside containers) will bind to local loopback interface IP aliases.
 Hosts will not be reachable from outside your laptop.
 This is not the case in Linux runs.
 - Default docker settings on OSX are limited.
 You need to change it to take advantage of all avaiable memory and CPU (under preferences).

+The following steps are automated but you can skip and execute manually if you wish:

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/
 ```